garrandall/popular-music-data/tracks/why-you-wanna-try-me-commodores.md

 Stop right there, hold on
 Why you wanna try me (Whoa, yeah)
 Stop right there, hold on
-Why you wanna try me (Ooh, yeah, yeah)
+Why you wanna try me (Oh, yeah, yeah)

 Stop right there, hold on
 Why you wanna try me